PoProstuWitold/homeserver/tunnels/services/minecraft/README.md

 It should be fairly simple, but if you need additional help this [post](https://discuss.playit.gg/t/custom-free-domain-for-your-server-freenom/461) may help you.

-In the end you should be able to join to your server via ``mc.your-domain.com``.
+In the end you should be able to join to your server via ``mc.your-domain.tld``.